tachyonlabs/raspberry_pi_slide_and_video_show/README.md

 4. **Install the Kivy framework on your Raspberry Pi**

-    Follow the instructions at [https://kivy.org/docs/installation/installation-rpi.html](https://kivy.org/docs/installation/installation-rpi.html) to download/install/compile Kivy on your Raspberry Pi, noting that the instructions vary a little depending on whether your version of Raspbian is Jessie or Wheezy.
+    Follow the instructions at [https://kivy.org/docs/installation/installation-rpi.html](https://kivy.org/docs/installation/installation-rpi.html) to download/install/compile Kivy on your Raspberry Pi.
 Warning: This can seriously sometimes take hours to complete, so start it sometime when you can just let things run.

+    On my Raspberry Pi 2 Model B running Raspbian Jessie this went very smoothly.
+However, when I tried to download/install/compile Kivy on another Raspberry Pi 2 Model B that was running Raspbian Wheezy, I got so many error messages that I wound up just upgrading that system to Jessie as well.

 5. **Install the Python requests library**